 First they ask you to set it up and verify that you own the site:

 You verify your ownership:

-Then you set up the audit (I use default settings) then schedule it:
+Then you set up the audit (I use default settings) and then schedule it:

 Here’s the site audit dashboard with all of your audit projects:

-When you click in, you’re presented this dashboard which is a very high level overview:
+When you click in, the displayed dashboard provides a very high-level overview:

-As you can see there are 4 main sections and 11 reports.
-The 4 main sections are:
+As you can see there are four main sections and 11 reports.

 - Data Explorer (slice and dice however you want);

 - To-do (a way to add prioritized fixes for your developers to work on);

 - Crawl log (comparing past crawls).